ismet55555/bieye/NOTES.md

 - Port python bionic reader code to Rust - DONE

-- Enable color
+- Enable color (only yellow)- DONE

-- Enable dimming
+- Enable dimming - DONE

+- Let user pick of one of set color names

+  - Potentially just match check in Bieye class

+- Pick a name
+- Rename everything
+- Add better short and long description
+- Update README

+- Find how to brew install
+- Find how to apt install
+- Find how to choco install

 ## FIXME

-- When running cli tool by itself, it is waiting for entering a piece of text
+- When running cli tool by itself, it is waiting for entering a piece of text!

 ## IDEAS

-- Option to dim the second half of the word
-- Option to color bolded word
-  - Ability to pick a few colors
-- Option to color both font and background for both bolded and not bolded text
 - Ability to output the text at a slow pace

 ## NAMES